In deadly Maui wildfires, communication failed. Chaos overtook Lahaina along with the flames

 “I think it’s a wake-up call,” he said.
 “We have to invest more in understanding of wildfires and the threats that they provide, which aren’t as well understood.”

 Boone reported from Boise, Idaho, and Kelleher from Honolulu.
-Associated Press journalists Andrew Selsky in Salem, Oregon; Matt Sedensky in New York City; Haven Daley in Wailuku, Hawaii; Helen Wieffering in Washington; and Christopher Keller in Albuquerque, New Mexico contributed.
+Associated Press journalists Andrew Selsky in Salem, Oregon; Matt Sedensky in New York City; Haven Daley in Wailuku, Hawaii; Helen Wieffering in Washington; Christopher Keller in Albuquerque, New Mexico; and Brian Melley in London contributed.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.